PostHog/posthog.com/contents/customers/contra.md

 ![Contra screenshot](../images/customers/contra/contra_session.gif)
 <Caption>Using PostHog session recording to analyze user sign-ups</Caption>

-“We had a waitlist for one feature,” said Allison.
-“We weren’t seeing expected results, so we used PostHog to look at the funnel and where people were dropping off.
-We could jump from there straight to the session recordings and that’s when we saw there was a button missing.
-That meant we were missing a huge number of sign-ups.”
+“We used PostHog to look at our funnel for a waitlist in the insights tool,” said Allison.
+“From there, we could easily jump to session recordings to see the drop-off point.
+With this analysis, we identified one path where users were not seeing a reminder modal and therefore we were missing out on a large number of waitlist entries.”

 After noticing the issue, the team made a change and saw an immediate, massive improvement in conversion.
 Today, 30% of waitlist sign-ups are attributed to this new and improved flow.